-The best-known event in the history of machine translation is, without doubt, the publication in November 1966 of the ALPAC report (Automatic Language Processing Advisory Committee, 1966).
+The best-known event in the history of machine translation is, without a doubt, the publication of the ALPAC report (Automatic Language Processing Advisory Committee, 1966) in November 1966.
 Its effect was to bring to an end the substantial funding of MT research in the United States for some twenty years.
 More significantly, perhaps, was the clear message to the general public and the rest of the scientific community that MT was hopeless.
-To this day, the 'failure' of MT is still repeated by many as an indisputable fact.
-The impact of ALPAC has been undeniable. [caption id="attachment_6740" align="aligncenter" width="604"]
+To this day, the "failure" of MT is still repeated by many as an indisputable fact.
+ALPAC's impact has been undeniable. [caption id="attachment_6740" align="aligncenter" width="604"]

 John Robinson Pierce, research director at AT&T, and head of ALPAC.

 The first half of the report investigated the translation needs of US scientists and government officials, and overall demand and supply for Russian to English translations.
 ALPAC began by asking whether, with the overwhelming predominance of English as the language of scientific literature, it might be simpler and more economical for frequent users of Russian to English translations to learn to read the documents in the original language; this could be achieved in 200 hours or less, and an increasing amount of American scientists and engineers possessed the skill.
 Next, it established that only some 20 to 30% of Russian articles in some fields would have been accepted for publication in American journals.
 So there was no urgent need for translation.